Großer Garten

 Nearby Attractions

-1. Dresden Zoo: Situated within Großer Garten, this zoo is home to a diverse array of animals and provides family-friendly entertainment and educational experiences.
+1. Dresden Zoo: Located adjacent to Großer Garten, this zoo is home to a diverse range of animal species and offers educational programs that make it a great family outing.

 Insider Tips